oat-sa/taohub-user-guide/User Guide 3.3/Interactions/slider-interaction.md

 <aside class="optional-extras">
 ##Optional Extras when Processing a Response

-The following option is available in the [Response Properties panel](../appendix/glossary.md#response-properties-panel) on the right.
+The following option is available in the [Response Properties Panel](../appendix/glossary.md#response-properties-panel) on the right.

 ###Inserting modal feedback

 If you wish, you can insert [Modal Feedback](../appendix/glossary.md#modal-feedback) into this Interaction.
-For more information on how to do this, [see the *Modal Feedback* section](../items/modal-feedback.md).
+For more information on how to do this, see the [section on Modal Feedback](../items/modal-feedback.md).
 </aside>

 **5.** Click the blue *Done* button.
-Your Slider Interaction is now complete.
+Your slider interaction is now complete.

-After this step, you can preview your Interaction using the steps given in the [Preview instructions](../items/preview.md).
+After this step, you can preview your interaction using the steps given in the [Preview Instructions](../items/preview.md).